VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 > [!IMPORTANT]
 > **Left toolhead** is the main toolhead, named **"X"**, and the **Right** toolhead is named **"dual_carriage"** or **"DC"**

-While homing your X it is a big possibility that you've noticed it is off-center.
-This is due to IDEX having Park positions, which are essentially positions that they sit when they are not in use.
+While homing your X, there is a large possibility that you've noticed it is off-center.
+This is due to IDEX having Park positions, which are essentially positions that they rest when they are not in use.

 For IDEX to work properly this has to be defined correctly in our **"printer.cfg"**.
 This image illustrates how to calculate it based on a 300 IDEX machine.
 > [!CAUTION]
 > Setting incorrect values for the offsets may result in the 2 toolheads crashing, or hitting the machine!

 ![Endstop_Positions](_media/Endstop_Positions.png)
-How is it caluclated?
-By pushing both your **left** and **right** toolhead to the maximum of its respective side, and then mesuring from the center of the nozzle, to the start of the magnetic sheet + 5mm.
+**How do I calculated it properly?** By pushing both your **left** and **right** toolhead to the maximum of its respective side, and then mesuring from the center of the nozzle, to the start of the magnetic sheet + 5mm.
 As the dimensions of the magnetic sheet is 310x310 (in a VCore 300), you have 5mm extra on each side.

+This can be done manually with a ruler, or via Mainsail and manually checking values.

 > [!TIP]
 > Move the printed endstop part as far as your toolhead allows it, without collision.